-The Winter 2021/2022 season began on 31st October 2021 (0200hrs local) and ended on 27th March 2022 (0059hrs local).
-Figure 30 depicts the planned and actual usage of the night flight movement and quota limit for the winter season.
+The Summer 2022 season began on 27th March 2022 (0100hrs local) and will end on 30th October 2022 (0159hrs local).
+Figure 30 depicts the planned and actual usage for the summer season thus far.
+Note, although this usage is exceeding the planned schedule, projections continue to predict conformance with night flying movement restrictions at the season's conclusion.

-Figure 31 provides a breakdown of the flights either avoiding the night quota period (avoided) or using unplanned quota usage (dispensed or nondispensed).
-Dispensations for unscheduled night movements were applied on 26 flights in February, due to widespread delays caused by storms.
+Figure 31 provides a breakdown of the number of flights either avoiding the night quota period (avoided) or using unplanned quota usage (non-dispensed).
+GAL have applied for 576 dispensations for unscheduled night movements, mainly due to delays caused by unforeseen ATC staffing disruption and thunderstorm activity, however some were also applied for lateness due to crews dealing with medical emergencies and diverting.